geofffranks/spruce/README.md

 Which will give you an `ident:` key of "mjolnir/production"

 But, what if I have a list of strings that I want in a single line?
 Like a users list, or similar.
-Do I have to concat that piece by piece?
-No, you can `join` to concatinate a list into one entry.
+Do I have to `concat` that piece by piece?
+No, you can `join` to concatenate a list into one entry.

 ```yml
 meta: